emicklei/licenser/README.md

     -e string
             file extension for which the copyright notice must be added (default ".go") -f string
-            source token that indicates where the actual source will start -t string
-            source token that indicates where the actual source will start (default "package")
+            filename that contains the copyright notice
+    -s bool
+            if true then use the /* ... */ method for writing the notice else use // (default false)

 ## Example